Handbook for PhD Students in Statistics

 Dear Students,

-We have compiled this manual summarizing all the rules, requirements and deadlines governing the PhD program in the Statistics Department.
-We intend this manual to be the primary repository of these rules and we encourage you to refer to it periodically as you progress through our program.
-If you have any questions regarding the content you are welcome to contact the Department Graduate Advisor (Yali Amit) or the Student Affairs Specialist (Keisha Prowoznik).
+We have compiled this manual summarizing all the rules, requirements, and deadlines governing the PhD program in the Statistics Department.
+We intend this manual to be the primary repository of these policies and we encourage you to refer to it periodically as you progress through our program.
+If you have any questions regarding the content you are welcome to contact the Department Graduate Advisor (Professor Mary Sara McPeek) or the Student Affairs Specialist (Keisha Prowoznik).

 Good luck with your studies!